 Longton Brickcroft Visitor Centre

 Originally opened in 1993, the centre attracts more than 30,000 visitors a year to enjoy the displays and interactive features.
-In 2001 a new extension to the visitor centre was opened, which gave the opportunity to expand displays and encourage better use by schools and local groups.

 Site staff run an educational programme for school children and other groups, perform practical maintenance and generally interpret the reserve for visitors.
 The site also has a dedicated group of volunteers helping to look after it.